right-icon

 March 30

-Lipid Coated Beads are lipid-protein interaction tools originally conceived around eight phosphatidylinositol phosphate coatings that have since expanded to 28 total lipid surface coatings.
-In addition, the primary design and application was for use in protein pull-down experiments as a confirmation of lipid-protein overlay (Lipid Strip) results.
-Recent advancements in lipidomic and proteomic technology has led to improvements in the ability to search for protein-lipid interactions in cell lysates, nuclear extracts, and other related cellular components.
-Lipid beads can now be added to this exploratory experimental pipeline.
+Lipid beads are tools designed for studying lipid-protein interactions.
+Initially developed with eight phosphatidylinositol phosphate coatings, they now feature a total of 28 lipid surface coatings.
+These beads were primarily intended for protein pull-down experiments to validate results from lipid-protein overlay assays (Lipid Strip).
+However, recent advancements in lipidomic and proteomic technologies have enhanced the ability to investigate protein-lipid interactions in cell lysates, nuclear extracts, and other cellular components.
+Lipid beads can used in this exploratory pipeline.

 'Fishing' for lipid-protein interactions